swipe-duo/.github/README.md

-# .github
+# SwipeDuo
-a ✨special ✨ repository to add README.md and Discussions to public organization profile, visible to anyone.
+a ✨special ✨ repository to add README.md and Discussions to public organization profiles, visible to anyone.